gregbaker/sfu-docs/crowdmark.md

 The scanned exam piles will be too large to email, so you'll need a USB key. **Scanning to a USB key is not where you expect** in the copier menu.

 1. Log into the copier and select: &ldquo;Device Functions&rdquo; &rarr; &ldquo;Print/Scan (Memory Storage Device)&rdquo; &rarr; &ldquo;Scan to Storage Device&rdquo;.
 2. Set the scanning settings.
-I like 200&nbsp;dpi, full colour (for white paper, but greyscale is fine too), single- or double-sided as appropriate.
+I like 300&nbsp;dpi, full colour (for white paper, but greyscale is fine too), single- or double-sided as appropriate.
+It may be best to manually specify the page size (letter 8.5&times;11) and contrast may be better if you move the &ldquo;density&rdquo; one notch up from the default.
 3. Cut the staples off a pile of exams.
 4. Put that pile in the sheet feeder *with the cut corner away* from the feeder so they get detected/fed properly.
 Scan.
 Repeat.